 UNICEF is dedicated to advancing the rights of all children, especially the most marginalized and disadvantaged.
 Across 190 countries and territories, we work for every child, everywhere, to build a better world for everyone.
-In our own words is the voice of twenty young authors.
-These stories come out at a time when the world is a year into a pandemic and its impact on mental health, especially of children, is extremely concerning.
-During such times, it is crucial that children's voices continue to be heard.

 The themes of the stories in this anthology vary from gender stereotyping, discrimination and bullying to the importance of education and mental health.
 These are stories not only to be enjoyed by children at home, but also to be used as a resource book by parents and teachers in order to help start conversations on these important issues.